Marius Pena

-Marius George Pena (born 2 May 1985) is a former Romanian footballer who played as a forward.
+Marius George Pena (born 2 May 1985) is a Romanian former professional footballer who played as a forward.

 Career

-On 14 September 2011, he scored the equalizing goal in Galaţi's 2–1 loss to Basel in the 2011–12 UEFA Champions League group stage after chipping in cleverly a shot that Swiss goalkeeper spilled.
+On 14 September 2011, Pena scored the equalizing goal in Oțelul Galați's 2–1 loss to Basel in the 2011–12 UEFA Champions League group stage after chipping in cleverly a shot that Swiss goalkeeper spilled.

 In August 2014, Pena signed a two-year contract with Concordia Chiajna.

 Personal life

 He is the son of Gheorghe Pena, a striker who played in the 80's for Progresul București, Olt Scornicești and Steaua București.